jaimetur/PhotoMigrator/help/execution/cli-interface-from-binaries.md

 ### 🚀 3.
 Execute the Tool depending on your environment:
   - If you run it from Windows (using Shell or PowerShell terminal) you have to call the master script '**PhotoMigrator.exe**'

-  - If you run it from Synology NAS (using SSH terminal) or from Linux, you have to call the master script '**PhotoMigrator.bin**'.
+  - If you run it from Synology NAS (using SSH terminal) or from Linux, you have to call the downloaded binary using its full versioned name, for example '**PhotoMigrator_vx.y.z_linux_x64.bin**'.
     Minimum version required to run the Tool directly from your Synology NAS (using SSH terminal) is **DSM 7.0**.

-  - If you run it from macOS, you have to call the master script '**PhotoMigrator.command**'.
+  - If you run it from macOS, you have to call the downloaded binary using its full versioned name, for example '**PhotoMigrator_vx.y.z_macos_arm64.command**'.

 ### 🖥️ 4.
 Launch the default interactive UI:
   - Windows: